-Where logistically possible, the student is interviewed face-to-face by a member of the Educational Leadership Team and Head of Admissions; otherwise this could be done via video FaceTime/Skype/Viber/WhatsApp.
+Where logistically possible, the student is interviewed faceto-face by a member of the Educational Leadership Team and Head of Admissions; otherwise this could be done via Microsoft Teams.
 The purpose of this interview is to converse with the student in English, discuss the school and student expectations, discuss accommodation and welfare, refer the student to relevant policies, subjects and appropriate year level curriculum, extra-curricular activities, and address any questions the student may have.